 Landis Valley Museum, Living history museum in Lancaster, Pennsylvania, US.

-Brothers Henry and George Landis founded the museum in 1925 on their family farm and brought together their personal collections.
-They transferred the entire site to Pennsylvania in 1953.
+Brothers Henry and George Landis opened the museum in 1925 on their family farm, where they had gathered their personal collections over many years.
+In 1953, they transferred ownership of the entire site to the state of Pennsylvania.

 The community of curious travelers